 Randy Brogen is a published, international award-winning, Master Photographer.
 He earned his Certified Professional Photographer (CPP) designation in 2009 and is currently one of only 42 CPP in the state of Massachusetts.
-He holds his Master of Photography as well as his Photographic Craftsman degrees from the Professional Photographers of America (PPA).
-In January 2017, he earned his Federal Aviation Administration (FAA) license to fly drones commercially.
+He is also one of 3 photographers in the entire state of Massachusetts to hold all 3 Professional Photographers of America (PPA) degrees (Master of Photography, Master Artist and Photographic Craftsman).
+Randy also earned his Federal Aviation Administration (FAA) Remote Pilot license to fly drones commercially.

 Randy thrives on capturing special moments for his clients that are often times fleeting and then truly enjoys watching their reactions when they see the final results.
 Randy has always had a passion for creating images as seen in the various murals he drew for local game rooms as a teenager.